Carolyn Gage

 PictureSarah Purser, Irish lesbian artist and contemporary, wearing a pince-nez

 So here sits Jeanna, upright and in a chair.
 If her legs are crossed, we can’t tell.
-She’s not going to show us her wedding rings.
+She’s not going to show us her wedding rings, either.
 They’re under a glove.
 The hair has been captured by the netting of the veil and lies squashed under it.

-The clothing in this painting is a total flex for Berthe… we’ve got the satiny sheen on the scarf with the fringed edges, the translucent detail of the veil, the tufts of black ostrich feathers on the hat, the thin leather stretched taut over the hand, and the black silk bodice and skirt.
+The clothing in this painting is a total flex for Berthe: There's the satiny sheen on the scarf with the fringed edges, the translucent detail of the veil, the tufts of black ostrich feathers on the hat, the thin leather stretched taut over the hand, and the black silk bodice and skirt.
 A stunning display of technique.

-But this nothing to the masterpiece that is Jeanna's face.
-Jeanna is not a client or a model, sitting for a portrait, arranging her expression for the painter.
+But this is nothing to the masterpiece that is Jeanna's face.
+Jeanna is not a client or a model, sitting for a portrait and arranging her expression accordingly.
 She is a women who is looking at her lover of two decades, her lover who has made a painful career move back to her native country, away from Munich and away from Paris.
-She is looking at her lover who is unwell and who is painting, not in a studio, but in a borrowed, inadequately lit room.
+She is looking at her lover who is unwell and who is painting, not in a studio, but in a borrowed and inadequately lit room.

 This is the mature look of a woman who has had to make and to accept painful concessions in her art and in her life.
 In fact, this entire portrait represents a concession.
 Jeanna is struggling financially, while Berthe’s career in Copenhagen is so successful, she is turning down portrait commissions almost every week.
-If this portrait is good enough, it will hang in the Paris Salon, as a testimony to Jeanna’s professionalism.
+Berthe is painting this portrait in hopes of advancing her partner's career.
+If accepted, it will hang in the Paris Salon, as a testimony to Jeanna’s middle-class respectability.

 This portrait fills me with something more profound than joy.
-It fills me a lesbian truth about loving women in a patriarchal world.
+It fills me with poignant, beautiful, and powerful lesbian truths about loving women in a patriarchal world.

 Picture